-Students should be aware that if they are found to test positive for substances such as alcohol, opioids, or benzodiazepines, even if those substances have been prescribed by a healthcare provider, they will be subject to disciplinary action, at the discretion of the Program Administrator and the Progressions Committee.
+Students should be aware that if they are found to test positive for alcohol, illegal substances or substances without a current and valid prescription, MTSA is obligated to report such violation of the drug and alcohol policy to the State Board of Nursing.
 Therefore, students are required to report any alertness-altering prescribed substance use (i.e. treatment for anxiety and learning disabilities) to the Program Administrator.